HomeEnterprise ITArtificial IntelligenceIndia moving from AI pilots to enterprise outcomes, says ServiceNow’s Adrian Johnston

 Preferred Source of Google

-Speaking at the company’s Exec Circle event in Mumbai, Johnston said India’s combination of digital talent, government support and corporate ambition is helping accelerate AI deployment across industries.
+Speaking at the company’s Exec Circle event in Mumbai, Johnston said India’s combination of talent, government support and corporate ambition is helping accelerate AI deployment across industries.
 “Speed alone won’t define success.
 What matters now is building right and building for outcomes together,” he said.

 Advertisement